-The U.S. Supreme Court and this Court have long implicitly acknowledged the connection between religious justifications and the Equal Protection guarantee.
-The Supreme Court's decision overturning Virginia's law forbidding marriage between persons of different races is illustrative.
+The U.S. Supreme Court has long implicitly acknowledged the connection between religious justifications and the Equal Protection guarantee.
+The Supreme Court's decision overturning a Virginia law that forbade marriage between persons of different races is illustrative.
 In Loving v.
 Virginia, the Court dismissed a Virginia trial judge's proffered religion-based rationale, which cited God's hand in creating different races, and recognized instead that "[t]here is patently no legitimate overriding purpose independent of invidious racial discrimination which justifies this classification."
 388 U.S. 1, 11 (1967).
 Ultimately, the Court concluded that the anti-miscegenation law served no secular purpose and was based on nothing more than racial discrimination-even if grounded in moral or religious belief.